 - Mount actuator.
-See associated actuator documentation and the 'Installation' section. - Adjust lower or upper signal bench range.
-See associated actuator documentation. - 3.
-Install the valve into the pipeline (see the 'Installation' section). - Put the control valve back into operation (see the 'Start-up' section).
+See associated actuator documentation and the 'Installation' section - Adjust lower or upper signal bench range.
+See associated actuator documentation. - If the valve has been removed, re-install the valve into the pipeline (see the 'Installation' section). - Put the control valve back into operation (see the 'Start-up' section).
 Observe the requirements and conditions for start-up or putting the valve back into operation.